Lunar-525/Jartender/README_EN.md

 Issues and Pull Requests are welcome!

-__I'm looking for someone with TUI development experience.
+__I'm looking for someone with TUI (Textual) development experience.
 If you're interested, please contact me.__

 ---